Reshmi-2003/Powerbi/README.md

 # MARVEL MOVIES SUMMARY REPORT

-Welcome to the Marvel Movies Summary Report, a dashboard developed by Marvel Studios, providing an insightful overview of various statistics and visualizations related to Marvel movies.
+Welcome to the Marvel Movies Summary Report,providing an insightful overview of various statistics and visualizations related to Marvel movies.

 ## Key Statistics
 - **Sum of Worldwide Gross:** $31.23 billion